Money Advice

 There is a nice video clip by Joshua Becker which discusses how to use money to increase happiness which is based on the paper Prosocial spending and buying time: Money as a tool for increasing subjective well-being.
 They assert that once someone’s basic needs are met there are three ways that money can increase happiness (and added luxuries wasn’t one of them).

-• purchasing meaningful experiences (typically shared with others)
+• purchasing meaningful experiences (especially that are shared with others)

 • spending money that benefits others

-• spending money to you can use your time for things that are valuable to you
+• spending money so you can use your time for things that are valuable to you

 There was an interesting conversation between Tim Ferris and Ramit Sethi about living a rich life.
 If you are living paycheck to paycheck the conversation between these two high net worth individuals could be off putting… but I think their conversation could be helpful to anyone who has achieved basic financial security.
-While listening to this podcast I realized I feel like I like living a rich life.
+While listening to this podcast I realized I feel like I am living a rich life.
 What’s a rich life for me?
-Being hospitable which really requires modest funds: $20 here or there: an extra pound of fish and rice, a bottle of table wine, some flowers, or maybe covering the cost of a few appetizers at a restaurant when out with friends.
-These would be classified as purchasing experiences and pro-social spending, I don’t need a fancy car, I just want reliable transportation.
-I don’t “need” to stay at a 5-star resort, I am delighted to spend my vacation time sleeping in a tent inside a national park.
-I don’t care about designer labels, just give me highly functional clothing that is comfortable to wear.
+First of the list is being hospitable.
+Having some space in our home for others.
+Hospitality is typically not v very expensive: an extra pound of fish and rice to have more people for dinner, a bottle of table wine or some flowers to enliven a shared meal, or maybe covering the cost of a few appetizers (or dinner) at a restaurant when out with friends.
+These would be classified as purchasing experiences and pro-social spending.
+More expensive would be to plan and fund a vacation or trip for friends and/or family.
+Here is an exercise to explore what a rich life is for you.

 Other Material